nasa/earthdata-search/README.md

 By default we don't run all services locally.
 In order to run the application with those services you need to include the follow environment variables when you start the application.

-- USE_CACHE: This will use a local Redis instance to cache images from GIBS, as well as geocoder results.
+- USE_CACHE: This will use a local Valkey instance to cache images from GIBS, as well as geocoder results.
 - SKIP_SQS: When set to true this will skip adding retrievals to SQS, so your retrievals will not be submitted without a manual lambdas invocation.
 - USE_NLP_SEARCH: When set to true this will call AWS Bedrock to parse your query on the landing page.
 - USE_GEOCODER: When set to true this will enable the geocoder lambda (running in Docker) to be called from the nlpSearch lambda to provide geocoding results.